LOCTED “Lock Out Crime Through Environmental Design”

 Crime Reporting Program

-Crime against business makes up a significant part of all recorded crime.
+Crime against businesses makes up a significant part of all recorded crime.
 Unfortunately, it is believed few of these incidents are actually reported.
-Crime against business has an impact on business productivity, staff morale and the community.
+Crime against a business has an impact on business productivity, staff morale and the community.
 Staff are often reluctant to report incidents to the police for many reasons.
 You can do something about it.
 Report it!

 The police want every incident reported, to help them focus their attention on the problem areas and prevent further losses.